ml-explore/mlx-examples/mistral/README.md

 The conversion script will save the converted weights in the same location.

+> [!TIP]
+> Alternatively, you can also download a select converted checkpoints from the [mlx-community](https://huggingface.co/mlx-community) community organisation on Hugging Face and skip the conversion step.

 ### Run

 Once you've converted the weights to MLX format, you can generate text with